stenocyb/Hydrazine/README.md

 **This project is unfinished and not complete yet**

-Hydrazine uses MCProtocolLib by Steveice10 ([Repo](https://github.com/Steveice10/MCProtocolLib)) to create fake minecraft players (bots).
+Hydrazine uses MCProtocolLib by Steveice10 ([link](https://github.com/Steveice10/MCProtocolLib)) to interact with a minecraft server.
 Its purpose is to check if a server is able to withstand a bot-based denial of service attack.

 ## Features
 * Cracked and Premium Server support